terraform

 Testing HashiCorp Terraform

-Learn testing strategies for HashiCorp Terraform modules and configuration, and learn how to run tests against infrastructure.
+Learn testing strategies for Terraform modules and configuration, and learn how to run tests against infrastructure.

-I included a few testing examples with HashiCorp Sentinel.
+I included a few testing examples with Terraform’s native testing framework.
 No matter which tool you use, you can generalize the approaches outlined in this post to your overall infrastructure testing strategy.
-In addition to the testing tools and approaches in this post, you can find other perspectives and examples in the references at the conclusion.
+In addition to the testing tools and approaches in this post, you can find other perspectives and examples in the references at the end.

-Ideally, your infrastructure testing strategy should align with the test pyramid, which groups tests by type, scope, and granularity.
-The higher up the pyramid you go, the fewer tests you should have for that level of the pyramid.
-Higher-level tests in the pyramid take more time and cost to create or configure resources.
+In theory, you might decide to align your infrastructure testing strategy with the test pyramid, which groups tests by type, scope, and granularity.
+The testing pyramid suggests that engineers write fewer tests in the categories at the top of the pyramid, and more tests in the categories at the bottom.
+Higher-level tests in the pyramid take more time to run and cost more due to the higher number of resources you have to configure and create.

 In reality, your tests may not perfectly align with the pyramid shape.
-The pyramid offers a common language to describe what area a test can cover to verify configuration and infrastructure resources.
+The pyramid offers a common framework to describe what scope a test can cover to verify configuration and infrastructure resources.
 I’ll start at the bottom of the pyramid with unit tests and work my way up the pyramid to end-to-end tests.
-Manual testing involves spot-checking infrastructure for functionality and has a high cost in time and effort.
+Manual testing involves spot-checking infrastructure for functionality and can have a high cost in time and effort.

 At the bottom of the pyramid, unit tests verify individual resources and configurations for expected values.
 They should answer the question, “Does my configuration or plan contain the correct metadata?”
 Traditionally, unit tests should run independently, without external resources or API calls.

-You can use terraform fmt -check and terraform validate as rudimentary unit tests.
-For additional test coverage, you can use any programming language or testing tool to parse the Terraform configuration in HCL or JSON and check for statically defined parameters, such as provider attributes with defaults or hard-coded values.
+For additional test coverage, you can use any programming language or testing tool to parse the Terraform configuration in HashiCorp Configuration Language (HCL) or JSON and check for statically defined parameters, such as provider attributes with defaults or hard-coded values.
 However, none of these tests verify correct variable interpolation, list iteration, or other configuration logic.
 As a result, I usually write additional unit tests to parse the plan representation instead of the Terraform configuration.

-Configuration parsing, terraform fmt -check, and terraform validate do not require active infrastructure resources or authentication to an infrastructure provider.
-Unit tests for the plan representation require Terraform to authenticate to your infrastructure provider and make comparisons.
-These types of tests overlap with security testing done as part of policy as code because you check attributes in Terraform configuration for the correct values.
+Configuration parsing does not require active infrastructure resources or authentication to an infrastructure provider.
+However, unit tests against a Terraform plan require Terraform to authenticate to your infrastructure provider and make comparisons.
+These types of tests overlap with security testing done via policy as code because you check attributes in Terraform configuration for the correct values.

-For example, your Terraform configuration parses the IP address from an AWS instance’s DNS name and passes it to a target group for a load balancer.
+For example, your Terraform module parses the IP address from an AWS instance’s DNS name and outputs a list of IP addresses to a local file.
 At a glance, you don’t know if it correctly replaces the hyphens and retrieves the IP address information.

 locals {